MarkusBiggus/SonnenBackup/README.md

 Read energy usage data from the real-time API on Sonnen Batterie.

 * Real time power, current and voltage
-* Grid power information
-* Battery level
+* Battery levels, Charge/Discharge rate, time to fully charged
+* Backup reserve, time to reserve, time to fully discharged
 * Temperature and batterie health
-* Daily/Total energy summaries

 ## Usage

 `pip install sonnenbackup`
+(will require sonnen_api_v2 driver package)

 Then from within your project: